 Puca Pucara, meaning ‘red fortress,’ is visible from the site of Tambomachay, as it sits on the crest of a nearby hill.
 These ruins lie along an important Incan road and were likely a control point and military fortress.
 Its occupants would monitor those coming and leaving Cusco and were in charge of watching for dangerous intruders.
 Based on the architecture, it appears that Puca Pucara was built in a rush, implying a need for the fortress under pressure of intruders.

 Q’enqo features very unique architecture in comparison to the other ruins in the area.
 Instead of stones stacked in a jigsaw-like manner, these ruins have been carved into large rocks.
 Specialists believe it to be a center for religious ceremonies as it features a sort of amphitheater and altar.
 The ruins consist of many large rocks with faint carvings and narrow walkways that lead through caves and crevices.
 Q’enqo Chico, a large walled structure, sits just down the hill from this ceremonial site.

-These ruins are by far the largest of the four, featuring towering zigzagging walls of impressive architecture.
+These ruins are by far the largest of the four, featuring towering zigzagging walls and other impressive structures.
 The massive stones at Sacsayhuaman are some of the best examples of flawless Incan architecture.
 The invading Spaniards must have thought so too because they took many stones from here to build some of the cathedrals and other buildings in Cusco.
-This fortress, temple, and Incan city offers stunning views over Cusco.
+This fortress, temple, and Incan city offers stunning views over the city.